Rank threshold | ATAR: 69 SR: 69 |

 Overview

-Prepare for a diverse career with possibilities to work as a professional Engineer across various industries, locally, nationally and internationally, with CQUniversity's Bachelor of Engineering (Honours).
-You will have the choice to major in traditional engineering disciplines and dual major options that will prepare you for emerging specialist fields of engineering, including civil with humanitarian engineering, electrical with information processing, and electrical with data analytics.
+Prepare for a diverse career working as a professional engineer across various industries, locally, nationally and internationally, with CQUniversity's Bachelor of Engineering (Honours).
+You will have the choice to major in traditional engineering disciplines and dual major options that will prepare you for emerging specialist fields of engineering, including civil with humanitarian engineering, electrical with information processing, electrical with data analytics, electrical with industrial automation, mechanical with industrial automation or resource systems.

 The Bachelor of Engineering (Honours) develops your problem-solving, teamwork and communication skills and incorporates project-based learning so you can graduate work-ready.

 The first year of your studies provides a general understanding of engineering, allowing you to experience each different engineering area before you choose a particular path to follow.
-Later in your studies, you have the flexibility to choose to study Civil, Civil with Humanitarian, Electrical, Electrical with Data Analytics, Electrical with Information Processing, Mechanical, Mechatronic or Resource Systems Engineering.
+Later in your studies, you have the flexibility to choose to study Civil, Civil with Humanitarian, Electrical, Electrical with Data Analytics, Electrical with Industrial Automation, Electrical with Information Processing, Mechanical, Mechanical with Industrial Automation or Resource Systems.

-One of the benefits of studying engineering at CQUniversity is our strong relationships with industry practitioners that offer support through scholarships, guest lectures and work-integrated learning.
+One of the benefits of studying engineering at CQUniversity is our strong relationships with industry practitioners who offer support through scholarships, guest lectures and work-integrated learning.

 Study the Bachelor of Engineering (Honours) either full-time or part-time and on-campus or online.
 You may choose to study by online study while working in engineering, allowing you to earn and gain practical experience while you learn.